Gensegzy1/Marketing-Campaign/README.md

 ### Data Collection
 The data was sourced from Excelerate platform, which provided detailed information on campaign performance.
 [Download Here](https://drive.google.com/file/d/1JQ1KKG-A8WMgHHHvkyP7zBFiToj2W5pA/view?usp=sharing)

+### Project Objectives

+-Identify cost-efficient and high-performing ad campaigns.

+-Highlight campaigns with high costs and low engagement for discontinuation.

+-Provide actionable insights for budget reallocation and future campaign optimization.

 ### Key Metrics Evaluated
 To assess campaign performance, we focused on the following five key metrics, each providing valuable insight into the effectiveness and cost efficiency of the ads.
 #### 1. Cost Per Click (CPC) & Cost Per Result (CPR) – Evaluating Cost Efficiency